inasafe/inasafe-doc/docs/source/training/beginner/osm/104-using-gps.rst

 If **Record Method** is set to *Distance* or *Time*, the options will allow you to set a matching unit of measurement.

-- **Color**: This setting is for defining the color of the track line as shown on the GPS map page.
+- **Color**: This setting is for defining the colour of the track line as shown on the GPS map page.

 .. image:: /static/training/beginner/osm/image50.*